OpenFn/miraclefeet-india/README.md

 **Note: All commits `master` branch will be automatically published to OpenFn.**

+## Data Sharing
+[See here](https://miraclefeet.sharepoint.com/:w:/s/ProgramsTeam/EezJYaBrirpPnDyuHmaOhh0BC1fDNj5wY3aYthqArLS8uA?e=lDASs3) for the draft data sharing agreement.
+[See here - TO UPDATE]() for the final data mapping specifications.

 ## Solution Overview
 This OpenFn-powered integration automates a one-way data sync between the India CAST app and the global Salesforce system. **[See these slides](https://docs.google.com/presentation/d/14xP5Si9zW4GEvrB8OssRF_5xNjsKWa-KPdVrO7N1VPQ/edit?usp=sharing)** for an overview.

 ### Key Assumptions
 1. The CAST app has developed a custom webhook to schedule a payload of data to be forwarded to the OpenFn inbox.
 This automation will run every day.